Selwyn Dewdney: Norval Morrisseau

 In 1960, Dewdney met Norval Morrisseau, a young native artist, and his encouragement and support helped promote Morrisseau as the country's best known Woodland artist.
 Dewdney edited Morrisseau's book Legends of My People.
 Dewdney wrote article about him in 1963 and 1965.
 At one time, Morrisseau and his family lived with Dewdney and his family at their home on Erie Avenue in London.

 Last years

 In 1978, he published his second novel, Christopher Breton.
 He died on November 18, 1979, following heart surgery.
 In 1980, two stands of white pine were planted at Agawa Bay in Lake Superior Provincial Park by the Ministry of Natural Resources to honor his memory.
 A plaque erected by the family stands against the Shield rock he loved so much, a few meters away from the Ojibway pictograph Mishibizhiw, the great horned lynx.
 In 1997, Selwyn's son, Alexander K. Dewdney, published Daylight in the Swamp, based on his father's bush diary, field notes and letters.
-Selwyn had been working on the original manuscript for the book at the time of his death.
+Selwyn was working on the original manuscript for the book at the time of his death.